dragonblue327/Note-API/README.md

 This API app is for creating notes and reminders with flags.
 Built with .NET 7.

 ## Note: This project is incomplete
+	 A friend once said, ‘You can write a calculator in a day, but perfecting it can take a lifetime.’

 ## Project Overview
 	Built with Clean Architecture, ASP.NET Core 7 Web API, and CQRS.